Back health (pain remedies, exercises and relief)

 The Trigger Point Therapy Workbook

-• Trigger point massage — The Trigger Point Therapy Workbook is a life-saver for mapping the pain to the source (it’s often up the road), and providing simple solutions using:
+trigger point massage — this book is a life-saver for mapping the pain to the source (often around the corner), and providing solutions.
+Tools:

-• Yoga specifically for your back issue — e.g. at Yoga Union Center for Back Care & Scoliosis — I did a day-long herniation workshop with the brilliant Alison West and learned so much
+Yoga that's specific to your back issue — e.g. at Yoga Union Center for Back Care & Scoliosis — I did a day-long herniation workshop with the brilliant Alison West and learned so much

-• NO MESSENGER BAGS OR HEAVY PURSES — carry them in your hand, not on your shoulder, if you must… avoid asymmetrical stress
+NO MESSENGER BAGS OR HEAVY PURSES — carry in your hand, not on your shoulder, if you must... avoid asymmetrical stress

 Gif by 7 Daily Moves (defunct)

-• Continued core strength — Pilates and barre are great, and remember your core runs from your ribs to your knees… Physique57 online has 2 months free w/code SDSPHYSIQUE
+continued core strength — Pilates and barre are great, and remember your core runs from your ribs to your knees

 Also check out books by John Sarno (e.g. Healing Back Pain) — there’s a large group of people (overachievers / perfectionists) that hold stress in their back and can relieve pain by first working out their minds.